lhr-solar/BPS/Docs/source/How_To/coding-style.rst

     7. Newline

 All header files should be surrounded with ``#ifndef`` and ``#endif``.
-Header files should only have amount of includes necessary for header file to work.
-For example, if a function returns an ``int``, then the header file should ``#include <stdint.h>``.
+Header files should only have the number of includes necessary for the header file to work.
+For example, if a function returns an
+``int``, then the header file should ``#include <stdint.h>``.
 However, if the source file calls ``memcpy`` in a function, it is not necessary for the header file to ``#include <stdlib.h>``.